Please select the links below to view our Curriculum Planning.

 - Pupils in KS2 have the opportunity to visit a residential centre in Years 5 and 6 for OAA and adventurous activities.

-- After-school clubs take place throughout the year with coaches for football, dance and multi-skills.
-There are alo opportunities for netball coaching.
+- After-school clubs take place throughout the year with coaches for football and for netball coaching.

-- We have additional coaches through our SLA with Sedgefield Sports Partnership, focused on competitions and festivals that take place throughout the year.
+- We have additional coaches through our SLA with Go well (formerly Sedgefield Sports Partnership), focused on competitions and festivals that take place throughout the year.
 These include: gymnastics, basketball, dance, athletics, cricket, activate (general fitness and well-being), netball.

-- We have coaches in school to deliver additional PE lessons in EYFS and across the remainder of the school.
+- We have coaches in school to deliver additional PE and movement lessons in EYFS.

 - We have a movement programme in place to enhance early movement and support pupils with movement difficulties.
 We also have a Yoga coach to enhance movement for groups and for targeted pupils.